zetterus/steam_discount_watcher/README.md

 ## Usage

-To run the console version, use the following command:
+To run the console version, use the following command from your project directory:

   ```
   python main.py